 Set just 100 metres north of Bansha Village, the castle is ideally positioned within an hour of Cork, Kilkenny and Limerick.
 Within about 15km, guests will find three highly rated 18 hole golf courses.
 The area also boasts extensive walking and cycling routes, fishing in season, tennis and horse racing.
 Local places of interest include the Rock of Cashel, Cahir Castle, Holy Cross Abbey, Mitchelstown Caves, Swiss Cottage, Glen of Aherlow, Ballyhoura MTB trails.

-Bansha Castle plays host to intimate and family gatherings, including wedding blessings, civil wedding ceremonies, corporate events, business meetings, birthday and anniversary celebrations, and family reunions.
-Catering can be arranged.
+Bansha Castle plays host to intimate family and friends gatherings, including wedding blessings, small civil wedding ceremonies(40 max), corporate events, business meetings, birthday and anniversary celebrations, and family reunions.
+Caterers can be recommended.